2024–25 Canadian network television schedule

 The 2024–25 network television schedule for the five major English commercial broadcast networks in Canada covers primetime hours from September 2024 through August 2025.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2023–24 television season, for Canadian, American, and other series.

 CBC Television was first to announce its fall schedule on May 22, 2024 and airdates on August 21, 2024, followed by Citytv on June 3, 2024, Global schedule on June 5, 2024 and airdates on August 26, 2024, and CTV schedule on June 6, 2024 and airdates on August 29, 2024.
 CBC was first to announce its Winter schedule on November 27, 2024, followed by CTV schedule on December 12, 2024.
+Yes TV (including indieNET) and Omni Television are not included as member television stations have local flexibility over most of their schedules.
+CTV 2 is not included on Saturday as it normally only schedules encore programming in primetime on Saturdays.